 Furthermore, our skin, the human body’s largest organ, contains 64% water.
-This explains the propensity for dermatitis and dehydration when surrounded by dry indoor air.
+This helps explain the propensity for dermatitis and dehydration when surrounded by dry indoor air.
 Finally, dry air increases stress levels.
-When we are stressed our immune system is weakened, our sleep is disrupted and we are generally a bit more miserable.
+When we are stressed, our immune system is weakened, our sleep is disrupted and we are generally a bit more miserable.
 Which is also a recipe for illness.

 There are two types of humidification technologies, steam and evaporative.
-Both technologies are effective, but they differ in their moisture-producing methods.
+Both technologies are effective, they simply differ in their moisture-producing methods.

 Beware of Dry Air Indoors

-Whether you live in California or Michigan, dry air is uncomfortable.
+Whether you live in Oregon or Michigan, dry air is uncomfortable.
 Remember, no matter how high the temperature is indoors, it will only provide the illusion of warmth.
 In reality, it will create a harsher, drier atmosphere.
-Don’t risk the health of your family this winter season.
+Don’t risk your family’s health this winter season.
 Be proactive and invest in whole-home humidification.